FormidableLabs/radium-autolayout/README.md

 ## Browser support
 This library's browser support aligns with React's browser support minus IE 8 and 9 (neither support Web Workers.)
 The library requires no polyfills for its supported environments.

 We _may_ investigate integrating a sham Web Worker for IE 9 support.

 ## Roadmap <a id="roadmap"></a>
 In order of priority:
 - Remove dependency on autolayout.js in favor of a simple wrapper around the Kiwi constraint solver.
 - Support SVG `path` elements in AutoSVG.
 - Create build tool to pre-calculate initial layouts.
-- Decide on a distribution strategy for the WebWorker code (preference on inlining).
 - Decide on an animation strategy (requires support for removing constraints).
 - Allow for self-referential subviews in the constraint props array without using the subview string.